wiltonlazary/korlibs/README.md

-# Kotlin cORoutines - libraries
+# Kotlin cORoutines LIBraries

+**NOTE:** To avoid naming mistakes with Kotlin's **ktor** web backend framework [https://github.com/kotlin/ktor](https://github.com/kotlin/ktor), you can call the set of these libraries Soywiz's **KORLIBS** (I named this repo according).
+Individually there should be no possible naming mistakes.

-For desktop JVM, Android and JTransc Node.JS + Browser.
+These libraries work for desktop JVM, Android and JTransc Node.JS + Browser.
 More targets to come including Kotlin.js, iOS...

 [![](https://raw.githubusercontent.com/soywiz/kor/master/patreon/patreon.png)](https://www.patreon.com/soywiz)

+If you are interested in these projects, please support my work at patreon so I can continue working on them!

 [https://www.patreon.com/soywiz](https://www.patreon.com/soywiz)